The Ultimate New England Fall Road Trip Itinerary (6 States)

 The next stop is the FRANCONIA NOTCH STATE PARK.

 • The FLUME GORGE is one thing within the Franconia Notch State Park that I highly recommend you add to your itinerary!
-It is an easy 2-mile loop that takes you through a granite gorge with waterfalls, provides scenic views of fall foliage, and crosses two covered bridges.
+It is an easy 2-mile loop that takes you through a granite gorge with waterfalls and beautiful fall colors and crosses two covered bridges.

 Flume Gorge, Franconia Notch State Park, New Hampshire